KimBug29/Fitness_Tracking/README.md

-# Health and Fitness Tracking
+# Health and Fitness Relationship

-Health and Fitness Tracking is a data analysis project with a focus several key indicators to ....blah blah blah.
+Health and Fitness Relationship is a data analysis project with a focus on comparing and contrasting fitness activity to select health indicators.
+Activity measurement originated from fitness trackers, a sports logging app and manual data entry from participants.

 ## Project Description